 How to sell luxury items with a luxury point of sale display

 You may remember the academic findings we discussed regarding visual merchandising displays in our previous article, How to create a luxury experience at the point of sale.
-Here, we discussed luxury merchandising and established that the materials, trimmings and style employed in a visual merchandising display can significantly impact the customer’s perceptions of brand and product quality.
-As a result, an important lesson is not to spare expense with your point of sale displays, as wealthy customers are sure to know the difference!
+Here, we discussed luxury merchandising and established that the materials, trimmings and style employed in your visual merchandising displays can significantly impact the customer’s perceptions of brand and product quality.
+As a result, an important lesson is to not spare expense with your point of sale displays, as wealthy customers are sure to know the difference!

 Other aspects of POS which affect a customer’s perception include things such as layout, colour, cleanliness and clutter, quality of fixtures, and thematic décor.